razerofficial/ue4-plugin-razer-sdk/README.md

 ### Shutdown

 This method should only be invoked after the `RazerSDK` has successfully initialized.
 The `RazerSDK/Shutdown` function takes only the delegate result parameters.
 The `OnSuccess` delegate is invoked if the operation completes successfully.
 The `OnFailure` delegate is invoked if the operation failed.
-The `OnCancel` delegate is invoked if the operation was canceled.

 ** Image below **